shrek231/p2s/README.md

+# about
+this is a better alternative to discord
 # server
 run the serverapi.py and server.py both in screen on the server and make sure to open the port 28015 or change the port in both the client and server python scripts
 # client